PCI DSS Assessment: A Quick Guide

 Uncover gaps in compliance

 Comparing the risk assessment report against the requirement checklist will help identify compliance areas that need to be worked upon.
 The identified gaps can be segregated into procedural gaps, administrative gaps, and policy and control gaps.
-It is essential to address each of these gaps for better preparedness against PCI DSS assessment.
+It is essential to address each of these gaps for better preparedness against the PCI compliance assessment.

 Establish centrally managed documentation